Sanxingdui: Discovery

 A sacrificial altar with several four-legged animals at the base to support a few bronze figures closely resembling the large face masks, each holding a ceremonial offering of some sort in outstretched hands.

 Among the Sanxingdui discoveries, the bronze artifacts garnered exceptional scholarly attention.
 Task Rosen, chief archaeological expert from the British Museum, considered them to be more outstanding than the Terracotta Army in Xi'an.
 The first exhibits of Sanxingdui bronzes were held in Beijing (1987, 1990) and the Olympic Museum in Lausanne (1993).

-Nevertheless, despite the interest in the excavated finds, the site suffered from flooding and pollution.
+Despite the interest in the excavated finds, the site suffered from flooding and pollution.
 For this reason the site was included in the 1996 World Monuments Watch by the World Monuments Fund.
 For the preservation of the site, funding was offered by American Express to construct a protective dike.
-Also, in 1997, the Sanxingdui Museum opened near the original site.
+In 1997, the Sanxingdui Museum was opened near the original site as a central repository and exhibition complex for all Sanxingdui artifacts.